 The dollar index is just one example of a correlated asset.
-You can find interesting correlations in indexes as well.
-For instance, you can study the correlation among the three major indexes S&P500, NASDAQ, and Dow Jones.
+You can find interesting correlations in other indexes as well.
+For instance, you can study the correlation among the three major indexes: S&P500, NASDAQ, and Dow Jones.

 However, for the sake of this study, we will stick to what is widely popular and easy to understand, which is looking at the correlation of DXY vs EURUSD.